 Munali Nickel Mine

 In excess of $180 million has been spent by previous owners on developing Munali and bringing the mine into production.
-However, for a number of reasons, such as the use of the wrong geological model and hence the wrong mining method being employed, this led to uneconomic operations and when the nickel price fell in 2011, the mine was placed on care and maintenance.
+However, for a number of reasons, such as the use of the wrong geological model and hence the wrong mining method being used, this led to uneconomic operations.
+When the nickel price fell in 2011, the mine was placed on care and maintenance.

 CNM Turn Around